Bow hunting is a fun and adventurous way to hunt wild game. Many who have experienced success at it will tell you that there’s nothing quite like it.

 JAKES (Juniors Acquiring Knowledge, Ethics, and Sportsmanship)/Xtreme JAKES

 This is a program organized by the National Wild Turkey Federation dedicated to teaching the principles of wildlife management.
-It aims to pass along the tradition of safe, responsible and ethical hunting, as well as other activities ranging from fishing to hiking.
+It aims to pass along the tradition of safe, responsible and ethical hunting, as well as other activities ranging from fishing to hiking for beginners.
 The program was developed in 1981 and is designed for children up to age 12.

 A more advanced version of the Jakes is the Xtreme Jakes, developed by the National Wild Turkey Federation in 2002.
 This program is developed for teens between the age 13 and 17.
 The program is meant to advance outdoor opportunities and challenge more in line with teen’s abilities and experiences.